History of Sean Connery in Timeline

 Loading Video...

-In 1965, during the filming of Thunderball, Sean Connery's life was endangered during the shark scene in Emilio Largo's pool.
-Despite his insistence on a Plexiglas partition, a shark breached it, forcing Connery to evacuate the pool immediately.
+In 1965, during the filming of Thunderball, Sean Connery faced a dangerous situation in a scene involving sharks in Emilio Largo's pool.
+Despite his concerns and the use of a Plexiglas partition, one of the sharks breached the barrier, forcing Connery to evacuate the pool immediately.

 In 1966, Sean Connery's experiences filming in Glasgow's shipyards inspired him to join the Scottish National Party (SNP).

-In 1967, Sean Connery directed and presented the documentary film The Bowler and the Bunnet, which described the Fairfield Experiment at the Fairfield Shipbuilding and Engineering Company in Glasgow.
+In 1967, Sean Connery directed and presented the documentary film The Bowler and the Bunnet, which explored the Fairfield Experiment, an innovative approach to industrial relations at the Fairfield Shipbuilding and Engineering Company in Glasgow.

-In 1967, Sean Connery illustrated the cover of his then-wife Diane Cilento's novel, The Manipulator.
+In 1967, Sean Connery illustrated the cover of his then-wife Diane Cilento's novel, The Manipulator, showcasing his support for her creative endeavors.

 The Manipulator (SIGNED)